twilio-labs/function-templates/segment-event-notification/README.md

 ### Segment

-A Segment account and a Connection that generates `track` events are pre-requisites for using this integration.
+A [Segment](https://segment.com/) account and a Connection that generates `track` events are pre-requisites for using this integration.
+You can register for a Segment account [here](http://app.segment.com/signup).

 ### Environment variables